World Chess Championship 1927

 The 1927 World Chess Championship was played between José Raúl Capablanca and Alexander Alekhine, in Buenos Aires from September 16 to November 29, 1927.
 Alekhine, a Russian, became a naturalised French citizen during the match (on November 5).

+According to the London rules of 1922 proposed by Capablanca, the challenger had to contribute $10,000 ($175,300 in 2023) to be able to challenge the champion.
+Alekhine was able to raise that money in 1927.
+Alekhine demanded that Capablanca fulfill this condition in order to play him in a rematch, but Capablanca was never able to come up with that money.

 Results

 The first player to win six games would be World Champion.
-Some sources suggest the match would have been drawn and replayed if it reached a score of 5-5, but it is unclear whether this was the case.
+Some sources suggest the match would have been drawn and replayed if it reached a score of 5–5, but it is unclear whether this was the case.

 Alekhine won the Championship, scoring +6−3=25.